purpleb3ar/prpo/README.md

 - `queue groups`: essentially a way to group multiple instances of the same service together in order to enable efficient load-balancing of events.
 - `durable subscription`: essentially a way for services to not miss out on events in case they go offline for brief amounts of time.
-On reconnect the missed events immediately redelivered instead.
+On reconnect the missed events are immediately redelivered instead.
 - `manual acknowledgement`: a way for the services to manually acknowledge an event in order to signal its successful processing and handling.

-This approach makes the microservices truly independent meaning that since there are no explicit dependencies, it can function even when all others are experiencing downtime.
+This approach makes the microservices truly independent meaning that since there are no explicit dependencies, they can function even when all others are experiencing downtime.

 ## Cross-service data replication